Moduli spaces of semiorthogonal decompositions in families: Amplifications

 \end{example}

-We will finally show that these two group actions commute.
-We expect the same result to hold for the action of the algebraic group action suggested in Remark~\ref{remark:toen-vaquie-group}.
+We will finally show that the two group actions introduced so far commute with each other.
+We expect the same result to hold for the action of the algebraic group action suggested in \Cref{remark:toen-vaquie-group}.
 In the absolute case this result is given (without proof) as \cite[Lemma~2.2(ii)]{MR3987870}.
 For the reader's sake we fill in some of the details in the relative case.

 \begin{proposition} The actions of~$\Br_\ell$ and~$\Auteq(f)$ commute. \end{proposition}